Go back

 • Our appointments are scheduled in two-hour increments, so we ask that you please respect the next arriving patient's confidentiality by arriving and departing in a timely manner.

-• Plan to take the rest of your day off.
+• Plan to take the rest of the day off.
 Our advice is to avoid going back to work the same day, taking time to relax.

 Listen to Your Body: